Building Customer Trust with social media | ProvenExpert.com

 Coca-Cola2

-This practical example shows that social trust requires competence (expertise, media skills), resources (budgets, employees), a general sense of social interaction, and a certain amount of humour.
-Then, nothing will stand in the way of your success on social media, and you will build a loyal and faithful community for the long term.
+This practical example shows that social trust requires competence (expertise, media skills), resources (budgets, employees) and a general sense of social interaction, but also a certain amount of humor.
+Then, nothing will stand in the way of your success on social media and you will build a loyal and faithful community for the long term.

 Your good reputation comes first for you?
 You want to do more for your online reputation?